alankarmisra/SwiftSignatureView/README.md

 ### Update

-In Cocoapods 1.0, add a target to your Podfile
+In CocoaPods 1.0, add a target to your Podfile

 ```ruby
 target "YOUR_PROJECT_NAME" do